Car Payment Calculator

 Choose a Shorter Loan Term

-Use the standard loan formula: M = P[r(1+r)^n] / [(1+r)^n - 1], where P is the loan principal, r is the monthly interest rate (APR divided by 12), and n is the total number of monthly payments.
-For a $25,000 loan at 7% APR over 60 months, the monthly payment is about $495.
-Our calculator above handles this automatically — just enter your numbers.
+Use the standard amortization formula: M = P[r(1+r)^n] / [(1+r)^n – 1], where P = loan amount (vehicle price minus down payment and trade-in), r = monthly interest rate (APR ÷ 12), and n = total monthly payments.
+For a $25,000 loan at 7% APR for 60 months, the monthly payment is approximately $495.
+Our free car payment calculator above handles all the math — just enter your numbers and results appear instantly.

 About This Calculator